akoyamp/geopolrisk-py/README.md

 pip install -i https://test.pypi.org/simple/Geopolrisk==2.5
 ~~~

+## After installation
+A folder in the Documents directory of the installed user is created named "geopolrisk".
+Three sub folders are created: *'database'*, *'logs'*, and *'output'*.
+These are important for the working of the library.
+The *'database'* folder must contain the library database.
 Copy the library database to the directory created in the documents folder to use the library (https://github.com/akoyamp/geopolrisk-py/tree/main/geopolrisk-py/lib/library.db).
+The *'logs'* folder stores the logs of the assessment.
+The *'output'* folder stores a database containing the results of the assessment and also all the exports of the results.

 # Modules and Methods
 The library has following five modules preceded by an init that performs some actions required to smoothly perform an assessment.